UoB-COMSM0166/2025-group-14/README.md

 Canal objects are instantiated with a width, a length and an angle, but not position.
 CanalNetworks are given starting x and y coordinates and a set of ordered canals, and then draw these canals in the order starting from those coordinates.
 Canal networks are also passed a set of canal pairs, with the first canal necessarily being within the network but the second potentially being outside it.
 The map object takes these pairs and uses them to create linkage objects, a co-descendent (along with networks) of the linearConnect abstract class, that contains a single canal which is positioned by the map to link the canals specified by the networks.

 Locks, a subclass of canals, are given timing parameters and are positioned like any other canal via polymorphism.
 Lock doors open and close on an animation, allowing moments of tension as the player just makes it through a narrow gap ahead of the pursuer.
-A bar positioned beside the lock shows its full or empty status, which translates to when the doors will open.
+A bar positioned beside the lock shows how full it is; doors open at one side when full, and at the other when empty.

 - #### Health mechanic: the interaction between canalMap, player and pursuer objects

 The main objective of the game is to navigate through the canals and reach the end of the track.
-To make the gameplay more involving, we have introduced a health mechanic where health could be deducted as punishment for a gamer’s undesired behaviour.
-There are several scenarios where health is decreased, each with its own purpose:
+To make the gameplay more involving, we have introduced a health mechanic, which both forces strategic thinking and punishes undesirable behavior.
+Health is decreased in the following situations:
-1. The player hitting the bank of the canal forces the gamer to be more accurate when navigating through the map, especially at tight corners and turns.
+1. When the player hits the bank of a canal - this forces the player to be precise and slow when navigating the map, especially when handling tight corners and turns.
-2. At the same time, when the pursuer catches up with the player and gets close enough, additional damage to encourage the player to balance between the speed and the movement precision.
+2. When the pursuer catches up to the player - the sizeable penalty incurred here (as much as the player's full health bar on harder difficulties) is intended to be the most common game-over condition.
+This pushes the player to base their strategy around staying abreast of the pursuer.
-3. Additionally, a constant small amount of health is being constantly deducted to simulate real-world wear and tear of the boat.
+3. At random intervals - a constant small amount of health is being constantly deducted to simulate real-world wear and tear of the boat, and to force the player to strategize around the repair function.

 - #### Game difficulty mechanic:

-To allow the game to be suited for a wide range of players with different gaming experiences, we have introduced the difficulty levels to the game.
-The combination of the selected map and the difficulty level sets the following parameters for the upcoming game: player’s start health amount, amount of health deducted for bank collision & pursuer catching up, and the pursuer freeze cool-down following garbage collecting.
+To allow the game to be suited for a wide range of players with different gaming experiences, we have divided the game into three difficulty levels.
+Altering the difficulty level will affect the player's starting health amount, the amount of health deducted from bank collisions, the amount of hits from the pursuer that the player can withstand, and the degree to which garbage collection slows the pursuer down.
+It should be noted that individual maps also provide distinct player challenges, and players may sculpt the difficulty in accordance with their mastery of a particular skill: HarepinHampton, for example, rewards quick reflexes, while the Hedge Maze is a test of strategic thinking.

 - #### User Interface classes:

-The main non-gameplay features of the game are implemented as game screens, and either serve the purpose of game configuration (e.g. Map selection and difficulty level screens) or of information and game control flow (e.g. Info screen or win/lose screens).
+The main non-gameplay features of the game are implemented as game screens, and either allow for game configuration game configuration (e.g. Map selection and difficulty level screens) or provide information and game control flow (e.g. Info screen or win/lose screens).

 The transition between the screens that requires setting any parameter (e.g. map selection) is done via button class.
-Additionally, following the heuristic analysis report, a game pause and resume capability can be initiated via the button UI.
+Additionally, following the heuristic analysis report, a game pause and resume capability was added via the button UI.

 #### UML Class Diagram of the entire game